📢 We are hiring new PhD students!

 All graduate applications should be submitted here.
 For more information, please see https://www.ece.utah.edu/grad-admissions/.

-Research projects are available for EE/CE students (including MSE, ME, other engineering disciplines, and physics) under “Project-Option (6 credit hours)” or “Thesis-Option (10 credit hours)“.
+Research projects are available for EE/CE students (including MSE, ME, other engineering disciplines, and physics students) under “Project-Option (6 credit hours)” or “Thesis-Option (10 credit hours)“.

 Familiarity with nanofabrication, electron microscopy, and/or software (e.g., MATLAB, LabView, Python/C, SolidWorks, COMSOL, Lumerical, etc.) is a plus.

-If you are interested in my group after at least one semester, please email me with (1) an unofficial transcript, (2) a resume, and (3) a brief statement describing why you want to join my group.
-Generic email inquiries will not be answered.
+If you are interested in my group after completing at least one semester at the University of Utah, please email me with (1) an unofficial transcript, (2) a resume, and (3) a brief statement explaining why you want to join my group.
+Generic email inquiries will not be considered.

 For more information, please see https://www.ece.utah.edu/graduate-programs-in-ece/ms-degree/